-A final judgment can be obtained for all types of actions, including but not limited to a claim for a specified amount of money, injunctive relief, specific performance or declaratory relief.
+A final judgment can be obtained for all types of actions, including a claim for a specified amount of money, injunctive relief, specific performance or declaratory relief.

 The following options and procedures are generally available and involved for enforcing a domestic judgment in Hong Kong.

-First, the judgment creditor may apply ex parte with a supporting affidavit to a Master in Chambers for an order to show cause.
-The Charging Order Nisi granted shall then be registered immediately with the Land Registry if the charging order is over a landed property, in order to put any third party on notice of the same.
-A sealed copy of the Charging Order Nisi which specifies the hearing time and date of the return date hearing for further consideration shall then be served on the judgment debtor.
+Firstly, the judgment creditor may apply ex parte with a supporting affidavit to a master in chambers for an order to show cause.
+The charging order nisi granted shall then be registered immediately with the Land Registry if the charging order is over a landed property, in order to put any third party on notice of the same.
+A sealed copy of the charging order nisi which specifies the hearing time and date of the return date hearing for further consideration shall then be served on the judgment debtor.

-The judgment debtor will be cross-examined on oath by the Registrar or such officer as the court may appoint to obtain information on his assets.
-The judgment creditor may apply ex parte with a supporting affidavit to a Master in Chambers.
-A sealed copy of the Order (which is endorsed with a penal notice stating that if the judgment debtor fails to attend the examination without good cause, the judgment debtor may be arrested and brought before the court for examination) shall be personally served on the judgment debtor ordered to attend the examination.
-The oral examination will usually be heard by a Master in open court.
+The judgment debtor will be cross-examined on oath by the registrar or such officer as the court may appoint to obtain information on his or her assets.
+The judgment creditor may apply ex parte with a supporting affidavit to a master in chambers.
+A sealed copy of the order (which is endorsed with a penal notice stating that if the judgment debtor fails to attend the examination without good cause, the judgment debtor may be arrested and brought before the court for examination) shall be personally served on the judgment debtor ordered to attend the examination.
+The oral examination will usually be heard by a master in open court.

 Writ of Execution and FIFA

-At the inter partes hearing, a Master in Chambers will determine if the Garnishee Order Nisi should be made absolute.
-The bank will be ordered to pay the money held in the judgment debtor’s account(s) directly to the judgment creditor.
+At the inter partes hearing, a master in chambers will determine if the garnishee order nisi should be made absolute.
+Usually, a garnishee order absolute will be made where the bank does not challenge its liability to pay the debt owed to the judgment debtor, or where the bank is absent in the hearing.
+The bank will then be ordered to pay the money held in the judgment debtor’s account(s) directly to the judgment creditor.

 This will wind-up the judgment debtor company or bankrupt an individual judgment debtor so that the trustee-in-bankruptcy or liquidator (as the case may be) is empowered to look into the assets and affairs of the judgment debtor.

-To commence winding-up/bankruptcy proceedings, the most common ground is to demonstrate that the judgment debtor is insolvent by issuing a statutory demand demanding payment within 21 days, failing which, the judgment creditor may proceed to present a petition.
-The court will hear the petition and if satisfied, grant a winding-up/bankruptcy order.
+A judgment debtor is deemed unable to pay its debts if execution of the judgment debt against the judgment debtor is unsatisfied in whole or in part.
+To commence winding-up/bankruptcy proceedings, the most common ground is to demonstrate that the judgment debtor is insolvent by issuing a statutory demand for payment within 21 days, failing which, the judgment creditor may proceed to present a petition.
+The court will hear the petition and, if satisfied, grant a winding-up/bankruptcy order.
 The trustee-in-bankruptcy or liquidator shall be appointed to administer and look into the affairs and assets of the bankrupt, and to distribute the assets to repay the debts according to the priority of the unsecured creditors based on the proof of debt.

 The costs involved and length of time it takes to enforce a domestic judgment depend on the enforcement action(s) to be taken and whether enforcement is contested.
 Generally, it would take at least three months at a cost of at least HKD100,000 for an uncontested enforcement action.

-The defendant/judgment debtor can be cross-examined under oath to obtain information on what assets he/she holds and where they are located.
+The defendant/judgment debtor can be cross-examined under oath to obtain information on what assets he or she holds and where they are located.
 In addition, where the judgement debtor is wound-up or bankrupt, the liquidator or the trustee in bankruptcy will investigate the assets and affairs of the judgment debtor.

 A defendant may challenge summary or final enforcement by appealing the judgment and seeking a stay of enforcement.
 A defendant may challenge enforcement by seeking to set aside the default judgment on the following grounds: